iepathos/rustle-parse/docs/modular-architecture-design.md

 // Execution flow:
 1. Parse embedded execution plan
-2. Collect local facts if needed
+2. Collect runtime facts locally (if needed by tasks)
 3. Execute tasks using statically linked modules
 4. Report results back to controller
 5. Cleanup and exit

+// Note: Architecture/OS facts are determined at compile-time by rustle-facts
+// Runtime facts (memory, disk, etc.) are gathered by the binary on the target
 ```

 ## Error Handling and Resilience